Some of a local ancient road is being widened and part-concreted. Many local residents are concerned about the work.

-There has been an application for outline permission to build seven detached houses on land behind Eastbrook House in Church Street.
-The application was made in April 2018, but has not been decided.
-As at 26 November the Council’s “target decision date” was 17 December 2018.
+In April 2018 there was an application for outline permission to build seven detached houses on land behind Eastbrook House in Church Street.
+It has not yet been decided.

 You can find the application on the Council’s website here.

-The Society has objected.
+The Society objected.
 The primary reasons for objecting are that:

 - it is outside the development boundary set in the Council-approved Local Plan, which identifies the particular area as important open space;